T4ras123/Computer-Vision-Zero-to-Hero/models/CNNs/AlexNet/README.md

 - **Rigid Structure:** Less flexible than modular architectures like GoogLeNet.

 ## Other Considerations
 AlexNet’s architecture has been highly influential in designing subsequent models.
-Inline LaTeX expressions can help describe layer dimensions precisely, e.g., an $11 \times 11$ convolutional operator.